bwheelz36/DVH_from_dicomRT/README.md

 - All dicom files must be from the same patient and in the same coordinate system.
 Minimal error handling has been included here - this is the users responsibility!
 - Especially for very small structures, DVH calculation can depend on the histogram binning size.
+You should compare the output of this code to a clinical system and ensure you are satisfied with the accuracy.

 License conditions
 ------------------